ajinfajrian/ajin.fajrian/content/posts/bypassing-corporate-firewall-with-sstp-vpn/index.md

 ```

 #### Optional
-1. for mikrotik router sstp client
+1. for mikrotik router sstp client \

-create a new `cert.key` for mikrotik
+Create a new `cert.key` for mikrotik
 ```sh
 $ bash /usr/local/vpnserver/vpncmd
 ```